 This work explores the parameter space with confinement scale $\Lambda \gtrsim 3$ keV and quirk mass $m_{\mathcal{Q}}$ ranging from $100~\text{GeV}$ to $2000~\text{GeV}$.
 In this case, the quirk pair oscillates with a typical amplitude of $L \lesssim 1$ mm, which is much smaller than the detector sizes.
 Therefore, the quirk-pair system can be treated as a single LLP.
 To produce signals at far detectors, the quirk-pair system must have a momentum that points to the effective detector volumes.
 Moreover, the quirk pair must have a long enough lifetime to either travel through the detector or decay inside it.

-In Fig.~\ref{fig.effs}, the fractions of quirk events, as a function of quirk mass and confinement scale, that have quirk pair either travel through or decay inside the MATHUSLA and FASER2 are shown.
-For the single quirk scenarios, the lifetime of the quirk pair is mainly determined by the period of radiative energy loss.
+{Fig.~\ref{fig.effs} presents the fractions of quirk events, categorized by quirk mass and confinement scale, demonstrating whether quirk pairs either pass through or decay within the MATHUSLA and FASER2 detectors.
+This analysis incorporates the emission of infracolor glueballs, with $\epsilon$ set at 0.1, and excludes QCD radiation from colored quirks by setting $\epsilon^\prime$ to 0.} For the single quirk scenarios, the lifetime of the quirk pair is mainly determined by the period of radiative energy loss.
 Since both the MATHUSLA and FASER2 detectors are placed at $\sim 200-500$ m from the IP, the confinement scale should not be larger than $\sim 0.3$ MeV.
 This leads to the cut-off for the signal efficiency in all plots.
 The quirks in $\mathcal{E}$ and $\mathcal{D}$ scenarios have different kinematic properties as shown in Fig.~\ref{fig.xsec}.
 There are higher fractions of $\mathcal{E}$ events in the forward direction for lighter quirk.
 So, for lighter $\mathcal{E}$ the FASER2 (detecting forward propagating events) efficiency is higher while MATHUSLA (detecting transverse propagating events) efficiency is lower.
 The features become opposite for the $\mathcal{D}$ quirk.
 As for the efficiency change along the vertical direction, we can find that the traveling through signal efficiency is increased with decreasing confinement scale, {\it i.e.} longer lifetime.
 On the other hand, the efficiency of decay inside the detector is maximal only for a certain value of $\Lambda$, which varies in different quirk scenarios and at different detectors.